Celebrating NAIDOC Week 5-12 July 2026

 Details

-Regardless of whether you’re an existing Yalari supporter, or new to the community, our 20th Birthday Tea and Yarns Celebration is open to all!
-Either join us alongside your colleagues to fundraise in your workplace, or tune in from home to celebrate 20 years of Yalari.
+Regardless of whether you’re an existing Yalari supporter, or new to the community, our NAIDOC Tea and Yarns Celebration is open to all!
+Either join us alongside your colleagues to fundraise in your workplace, live from RACV Royal Pines Resort Gold Coast, or tune in from home.

 Yarning Circles have long been a part of Indigenous culture, providing a space to share stories, exchange knowledge, and strengthen relationships.
 They create an environment where everyone—Indigenous and non-Indigenous alike—can come together as equals, listen with respect, and be heard.
 Through open and meaningful conversations, Yarning Circles foster connection, understanding, and a true sense of community.